carsten-wenderdel/wildbg/docs/dev/architecture.md

 They can help you make performance sensitive changes.

 You can run them by executing `cargo bench -p benchmarks` from the project's root folder.
+For only one benchmark file, execute for example `cargo bench -p benchmarks --bench rollout_bench`.

 ### External crates